CKParungao/cloudwatch-cloudtrail/README.md

 ![image](https://github.com/user-attachments/assets/cd3128ad-c96c-4a9f-986f-0083f6b963c5)

 6. Tick `Management events` as the event type.
 Keep everything as is, click `Next`, then `Create trail`.
-7. Set aside and you may do various API calls, such as creating instances, buckets, tables, etc. Meanwhile, you may move onto CloudWatch first.
+7. Set aside and you may do various API calls, such as creating instances, buckets, tables, etc. Meanwhile, you may move onto Part 2 first.

 ## ✒️ Part 2: EC2 - Instance Creation
 1. Navigate to `EC2`, then click `Instances` on the navigation menu.